-- 1.1 This policy has been developed in accordance with applicable legislation and guidance and in particular Department for Education (DfE) guidance on Behaviour and discipline in schools (January 2016). - 1.2 Newland House School wishes to provide a school environment that is safe and stimulating for the children in our care.
+- 1.1 This policy has been developed in accordance with applicable legislation and guidance and in particular Department for Education (DfE) guidance on Behaviour and discipline in schools (September 2022). - 1.2 Newland House School wishes to provide a school environment that is safe and stimulating for the children in our care.
 In order to ensure that this is so, we have introduced a policy with set procedures to create a stable, secure and happy working environment for all. - 1.3 This policy must be supported and followed by the whole school community parents, teachers, children and Governors based on a sense of community and shared values. - 1.4 We have a Code of Conduct policy that sets out, in general terms, how we expect our pupils to behave in school and on visits.
 The Code of Conduct is agreed with the children at the beginning of each school year and reinforced regularly throughout the year.
-All pupils are expected to behave according to the guidelines set out in the Code and staff will act as role models encouraging and rewarding good behaviour. - 1.5 The nominated person in charge of behaviour within the Pre-Prep setting is the Deputy Head (Pre-Prep), in the Nursery, it is the Nursery Manager and within the Prep is the Deputy Head (Prep).
+All pupils are expected to behave according to the guidelines set out in the Code and staff will act as role models encouraging and rewarding good behaviour. - 1.5 All staff have a responsibility in dealing with misbehaviour and they should respond predictably, promptly and assertively. - 1.6 The nominated person in charge of behaviour within the Pre-Prep setting is the Deputy Head (Pre-Prep), in the Nursery, it is the Nursery Manager and within the Prep is the Deputy Head (Prep).